What Legal Options Do Mesothelioma Victims Have?

 Mesothelioma Verdicts

-When a mesothelioma case goes to trial, a judge and jury ultimately decide how much money (if any) will be awarded.
-Both legal teams present their cases, and the judge and jury issue a mesothelioma verdict.
+Only about 1% of the mesothelioma lawsuits our partner law firm handles go to trial.
+If a mesothelioma case goes to trial, a judge or jury ultimately decides how much money (if any) will be awarded.
+Both legal teams present their cases, and the judge or jury issues a mesothelioma verdict.

 - $250 million to a former steelworker from Indiana